Update Statistics for Multiple Indexes

 For this syntax, the

-INDEX clause enables you to specify a comma-separated list of index names, or a subquery which returns an array of index names.
+INDEX clause enables you to specify a comma-separated list of index names, a subquery which returns an array of index names, or all the indexes in the specified keyspace.

-(Required) A unique name that identifies the index.
+(Required) A unique name that identifies an index.

 subquery-expr ::= '(' select ')'